8 Million Ways to Die: Reception

-8 Million Ways to Die received negative reviews from critics: the review aggregator Rotten Tomatoes sampled seven reviews, and gave the film a "0%" positive rating.
+8 Million Ways to Die received negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 29 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Gene Siskel and Roger Ebert gave the film "two thumbs down" on their syndicated movie reviews program.
 Both agreed the film squandered the talents of Bridges and Arquette, and was essentially a pale imitation of the 1983 version of Scarface.
 Siskel thought the film glamourized drug traffickers and the climactic shootout was the only good part of the movie, while Ebert believed the 12-step elements for Bridges' character were poorly-integrated into the larger plot and served no purpose.

 Darren Hughes wrote in his 2004 Senses of Cinema article about director Hal Ashby, that 8 Million Ways to Die marked "something of a return to form" for Ashby.
 He describes it as "an entertaining piece of film noir", though "burdened by the stylistic influence of TV’s Miami Vice and by James Newton Howard’s cloying, synthesized score".
 Hughes writes that the movie "comes to life at surprising moments, particularly in the final act."

 In an interview with Empire in 2014, Block said: "It was a terrible movie.
 From everything I've heard, it was not a happy set, [but] it's also been evident one did not have to have written the book to dislike the movie.

 Although famed director Quentin Tarantino has publicly criticized 1980s cinema as being too soft and risk-averse, he listed 8 Million Ways To Die as one of his favorite films of the decade.